Don’t Think Twice, It’s All Right

-¶ 5 Leave a comment on paragraph 5 0 This song has been covered by many.
-Most of them, at least the ones I’ve heard, sing it like they were giving a soon-to-be ex-lover a sweet kiss of goodbye.
-For me, this approach is a bit wrongheaded.
+This song has been covered by many.
+Most of them, at least the ones I’ve heard, sing it as if the narrator were giving a soon-to-be ex-lover a sweet kiss of goodbye.
+To me, this approach is a bit wrongheaded.
 While there is certainly a touch of forgiveness in the lyric, there is more than a touch of anger and resentment.
 In fact, the song contains several of Dylan’s trademark killer put-downs.

 You just kinda wasted my precious time